MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/well-architected-framework.md

 HPC on Azure deploys several resources like Azure CycleCloud, HPC Cluster, Storage, Visualization Nodes, License Servers, etc. To automate the deployment, it's recommended to use industry standard tools like Terraform, Ansible and Packer to simplify the process.

 ### Node health check
-[Azure Managed Grafana](https://azure.microsoft.com/en-us/services/managed-grafana/#overview) is a fully managed service for analytics and monitoring solutions.
+[Azure Managed Grafana](https://azure.microsoft.com/services/managed-grafana/#overview) is a fully managed service for analytics and monitoring solutions.
 It's supported by Grafana Enterprise, which provides extensible data visualizations.
-This can be integrated in the HPC workloads and Azure HPC OnDemand platform like [AzHop](https://azure.github.io/az-hop/) has this incorporated
+This can be integrated in the HPC workloads and an example is shown in Azure HPC OnDemand platform like [AzHop](https://azure.github.io/az-hop/).

-### Rehearse recovery and practice failure
-- Dual domain control
-- High Availability
-- Checkpoint restart.

 ## Performance Efficiency